barbarer/py4e-int/_sources/turtles/names4turtles.rst

 History of Turtles
 =========================

 The idea of a virtual turtle, dates back to the 1960's.
 Seymour Papert and his group at MIT created the programming language LOGO which could control a robot turtle with a physical pen in it.
 Kids would steer the robot around, and it would draw as it moved.
 Seymour said that the Turtle was, "an object to think with".
-Many modern programming languages support Turtles including Python.
+Many modern programming languages support Turtles, including Python.

 .. figure:: Figures/mindstorms_turtle.jpg
     :width: 200px